danawoodman/blog/src/articles/organizing-react-projects.md

 ```

 Now renaming becomes a lot more difficult and makes code harder to understand because of possible confusing import names.

+Overall these are minor issues, but I find they add up over time.

 ## Internal components